-Before delving into the 300 vs 600 DPI photo resolution myth, from the 600 million pictures digitized at ScanMyPhotos.
+Before delving into the 300 vs. 600 DPI photo resolution myth, from the it is one billion pictures preserved at ScanMyPhotos.
 We have an important insight.
-Most people scanning pictures are primarily just uploading to social media photo-sharing apps, where 150 DPI is ideal.
-That is what we launched ONE CENT PHOTO SCANNING.
+Most people scanning pictures are primarily just uploading to social media photo-sharing apps and using to post in an email, where 72 or 150 dpi is ideal.

 Click on each image below.
 Can you tell the difference?

-For standard uploading to social media photo-sharing sites, standard 150 DPI is ideal.
+For standard uploading to social media photo-sharing sites, a standard 150 DPI is ideal.

-The issue that causes all this confusion is that many users interpret a photo editing program’s reference to DPI as a measure of “resolution” but this is actually the displaying the OUTPUT or printing resolution, not the resolution of the digital image.
-Has this happened to you: You had your photos scanned by ScanMyPhotos but when you open the file in Photoshop, it says that it is 72 dpi and you clearly paid for 600 dpi?
+The issue that causes all this confusion is that many users interpret a photo editing program’s reference to dpi as a measure of “resolution” but this is actually displaying the OUTPUT or printing resolution, not the resolution of the digital image.
+Has this happened to you: You had your photos scanned by ScanMyPhotos, but when you open the file in Photoshop, it says that it is 72 dpi, and you clearly paid for 600 dpi?
 Before you start writing a strongly worded letter to ScanMyPhotos, look at the width and height?
 Does it show that the photo is 50″ by 33″?
-We all know you did not send a 3 foot by 4-foot photo for scanning so what happened?
+We all know you did not send a 3-foot by 4-foot photo for scanning so what happened?
 Nearly all monitors can only display 72 dpi so most programs default to showing 72 dpi.

 So why do people ask for DPI and when should you care what the DPI of an image is?

-When someone asks you for a 300 dpi photo, what they really are asking for is a digital image of sufficient pixel dimensions that meet their pixels per inch requirement for the printed image at the requested size.
-Many years ago when we used to print photos, we required images to be 300 dpi at the requested print size.
+When someone asks you for a 300 dpi photo, they really are asking for a digital image of sufficient pixel dimensions that meet their pixels per inch requirement for the printed image at the requested size.
+Many years ago when we used to print photos, we required images to be 300 dpi as the requested print size.

-I have personally found this website very useful and you can play around with values to see what the optimum print size is for any digital file.
+I have found this website very useful, and you can play around with values to see the optimum print size for any digital file.
 Megapixel Calculator

 To find the optimum print size for any digital image